-Re-employed Pre-Medicare Recipients include OPERS benefit recipients who are not yet eligible for Medicare, meet OPERS health care program eligibility requirements and have returned to work in an OPERS-covered position.
-OPERS requires these recipients to enroll in their employer's health plan, provided the employer offers coverage to other employees in similar positions, allowing the OPERS Pre-Medicare plan to be a secondary payer.
+Re-employed Pre-Medicare Recipients included OPERS benefit recipients who were not yet eligible for Medicare, met OPERS health care program eligibility requirements and had returned to work in an OPERS-covered position.
+OPERS required these recipients to enroll in their employer's health plan, provided the employer offered coverage to other employees in similar positions, allowing the OPERS Pre-Medicare plan to be a secondary payer.

-Medicare Recipients include OPERS benefit recipients who meet OPERS health care program eligibility requirements, are Medicare-eligible, are enrolled in Medicare Parts A and B and are enrolled in an individual Medicare plan through the OPERS Medicare Connector.
-This group also includes re-employed Medicare-eligible recipients who are enrolled in the Medical Mutual Medicare Secondary Plan and receive an allowance toward their premium based on their years of qualified health care service credit and age.
+Medicare Recipients included OPERS benefit recipients who meet OPERS health care program eligibility requirements, were Medicare-eligible, were enrolled in Medicare Parts A and B and were enrolled in an individual Medicare plan through the OPERS Medicare Connector.
+This group also includes re-employed Medicare-eligible recipients who were enrolled in the Medical Mutual Medicare Secondary Plan and received an allowance toward their premium based on their years of qualified health care service credit and age.
 There are also some retirees under age 65 who qualify for Medicare due to specific conditions.

-Age-and- Service Disability All Others (Survivors, Beneficiaries, etc.) Total Recipients Percent Medicare 138,288 17,743 87 156,118 83.3%
+Age-and- Service Disability All Others (Survivors, Beneficiaries, etc.) Total Recipients Percent Medicare 137,693 16,919 5,340 159,952 82.8%